Simple Calculator Agent¶

 - We define a

-function that can safely evaluate mathematical expressions. - We register this tool with the agent system using
+calculatorfunction that safely evaluates mathematical expressions. - We register this tool with the agent system using

-function that runs the agent with a question. - The agent uses ReAct prompting to break down the problem and use the calculator tool.
+solve_math_problemfunction that runs the agent with a question. - The agent breaks the problem down and decides when to call the calculator tool.

 - The agent returns a final answer based on its reasoning and the tool results.